aridoza/foundational-java/java-basics/linkedlists-maps-lesson/README.md

 List<String> stringArrayList = Arrays.asList(cookieFlavors);
 ```

-The process for creating a `LinkedList` and an `ArrayList` is the same, just with the class name changed.
+The process for creating a `LinkedList` and an `ArrayList` is the same, but with the class name changed.

 ```java
   public static void main(String[] args) {